guix77/react-blockcerts/README.md

       }
     }

+If there is some displayHtml in the certificate, the View tab will display it.
+Otherwise it will display a standard output of the fields defined in the BlockCerts 2.0 standard.

 There's also a preview component for unsigned certificates and injected data with a JSON object:

     import React, { Component } from 'react';